-The fuel tank compartments need to be rinsed periodically especially when used in a salt-water environment.
-Dirt accumulation attracts salt that creates salt crystals.
+The fuel tank compartments need to be rinsed periodically especially when used in a saltwater environment.
+Dirt accumulation attracts salt, creating salt crystals.
 Salt crystals can corrode most metal surfaces if left untreated over a period of time.
-Rinse the compartment with FRESH water to help protect your fuel tank from rust and corrosion.
+To help protect your fuel tank from rust and corrosion, rinse the compartment with FRESH water.
+After rinsing, make sure all water is drained from the compartments.
 Remove the access plates from fuel tank lids and inspect this area for leaks or unsecured lines.

-The access plates on your fuel compartment lid seal this area.
-Over time the opening and closing of these plates cause the o-rings to wear-out.
+The access plates on your fuel tank lids keep the fuel compartments sealed.
+Over time, the opening and closing of these plates causes the o-rings to wear-out.
 Replace these o-rings as necessary to maintain the watertight integrity of the plates.